Jihad-24/Share-room-client/README.md

-# Quick Ship - Seamless Parcel Delivery App/Website
+# Quick Ship Room- Seamless Accommodation Partner App/Website

-Welcome to Quick Ship, Your Trusted Accommodation Partner Every Step of the Way.
+Welcome to Quick Ship Room, Your Trusted Accommodation Partner Every Step of the Way.
 This README provides a quick overview of our application's key features.

 ## Features